Osteopathic Medicine in Downers Grove

 Mini Medical School welcomes students from the community of all ages (adult, college, and high school) who are interested in learning about interesting and important healthcare topics.

 All classes are held on the campus of Midwestern University at 555 31st Street in Downers Grove, IL.
 Free parking is also available.
-Visit Mapquest for directions
+Visit Google Maps for directions

 The cost for the four-week program is $25.
 Participants are accepted on a first-come-first-served basis.
 Sign up today.